KernFerm/Bubbles-Streamer-Notification-Discord-Bot/README.md

 ## 🔒 Security

 This project follows security best practices:
-- 🔐 No sensitive data stored in code
+- 🔐 **Environment Variables**: Sensitive data (tokens) stored in environment variables, not in code
-- 🛡️ Input validation and sanitization
+- 🛡️ **Input Validation**: All user inputs are validated and sanitized
-- 🚫 No elevated system permissions required
+- 🚫 **Minimal Permissions**: No elevated system permissions required
-- 📋 Regular dependency updates
+- 📋 **Dependency Updates**: Regular security updates for all dependencies
+- 🔒 **Git Security**: `.gitignore` configured to prevent accidental token commits
+- 🌍 **Environment Separation**: Different configurations for development and production

+### 🔧 Security Configuration
+- Use `.env` files for local development
+- Set environment variables on production servers
+- Never commit sensitive data to version control
+- Regularly rotate bot tokens and API keys

 See our [Security Policy](./SECURITY.md) for more details.